Lomzem/CSUChicoNotes/RELS-110/studying-religion-from-an-academic-perspective/studying-religion-from-academic-perspective.md

 - Many Asian religions believe in reincarnation
 - Example: wheel of samsara (rebirth cycle)
 - Time is circular
-- In Hinduism, every universe cycle has a beginning and end, but end of a universe cycle generates beginning of another one
+- In [[ancient-hinduism-and-the-vedas#What is Hinduism?|Hinduism]], every universe cycle has a beginning and end, but end of a universe cycle generates beginning of another one
 - Goal of many Asian religions is to escape rebirth cycle

 # Vocabulary for Studying Religion